For the vast majority of time in 2024 and earlier, Clock Work has been not

 (9/12, 9/21, 9/30, 10/6 inventory – #east coast mechanical NT42’s = ZERO)

-This section, which is the principal purpose of this note, announces the new method of promoting that I’m hoping greatly reduces the need to write more blogs (the blog-cycle).
+Announcing a new approach to promoting that I’m hoping greatly reduces the need to write more blogs (the blog-cycle).
 A book I’m writing on decision-making is running away section-wise, and I am concerned for the trees.

-The choice to move to this new method of connecting with potential buyers was influenced substantially by a change in my trust level of a certain yachting institution discussed in the next section.
+The choice to move to this new method of connecting with potential buyers was influenced substantially by a change in my trust level of a certain yachting institution discussed in another blog.
 Major design goals of this new system are to..

 Be able to connect with more potential buyers looking for a Nordic Tug 42 by bypassing gate-keepers who might wish to conceal a non-MLS opportunity from their clients.
 And...

-Establish a network of recommenders who can more quickly connect potential buyers who don’t visit common online destinations to consider Clock Work, a pathway I’ve had to ignore until now.
+Establish a network of recommenders who can more quickly connect potential buyers who themselves don’t visit common online destinations to consider Clock Work, a pathway I’ve had to ignore due to bandwidth until now.

 Seems an easy fix.. just replace the whole mess with my own field sales team comprised of whoever can get the job done.
-This frees up the deal’s unspent buyer broker dollars to motivate whoever brings the ultimate buyer, while keeping listing broker and buyer brokerage $$$ appropriately unspent to fund Option 2.
-Simpler to manage... self-funding... superior description for the buyer... no BS secrecy or ethics issues [See end-note 1.5]...
+The only thing the selling needs are finders.. not describers.. not ad writers.. not "Nordic Tug" experts... not inventory "experts".
+Just the awareness of interested potential buyers.
+This frees up the deal’s unspent buyer broker dollars to motivate whoever brings the ultimate buyer, while keeping listing broker and buyer brokerage $$$ appropriately unspent to fund the Option 2 discount to the ultimate buyer.
+Simpler to manage... self-funding... superior description for potential buyer... no BS secrecy or ethics issues [See end-note 1.5]...
 If you bring the ultimate buyer to Clock Work, you (and obviously the buyer) win.
 So to whomever’s reading this...

 WELCOME to the Clock Work Sales Team!!!